CodecoolGlobal/solar-watch-MVP-java-DelczBalazs/README.md

 ## About The Project

-A simple demo app showcasing user authentication and integration with external APIs.
-The Spring Boot backend consumes public sunrise/sunset APIs and exposes secured REST endpoints; the React + Vite + Tailwind frontend provides a minimal UI for registering, logging in, and viewing sunrise/sunset times for a chosen city.
-Ideal as a small example of authentication, API consumption, and a full-stack Java/React setup.
+A full‑stack demo showing authentication and multiple integrations on a single dashboard:

+- Sunrise and sunset times for a selected city
+- Weather summary cards (temperature, pressure, humidity, wind)
+- Google Maps city embed (Google Cloud Maps Embed API)
+- AI chat assistant (separate Spring Boot microservice) to ask city‑related questions

+The backend (Spring Boot) serves the core API.
+The AI capability is split into a dedicated microservice so secrets (OpenAI key) never reach the browser.
+The frontend (React + Vite + Tailwind) provides an accordion chat panel, loading states, and a dark, glassy UI.

   <p align="center">
 External APIs used: